Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Model Performance

 \subsubsection{True Model Errors}

-The category \textit{``Completion Errors''} is the most prevalent category in our qualitative analysis, accounting for 83 out of 188 coded examples (44\%).
-Notably, a significant majority of these errors (57 out of 83, 69\%) fall under the ``meaningful subset'' child code.
-A ``meaningful subset`` annotation included a segment of the correct response, but missed words that altered the meaning of the annotation.
-In the following example, the text in quotation is the expert annotation while the underlined sections are the model’s response:
+The parent code \textit{Completion Errors} accounted for 9 out of 37 coded examples (24\%).
+Notably, a significant majority of these errors (6 out of 9, 67\%) fall under the ``Meaningful Subset'' child code.
+A ``Meaningful Subset`` annotation included a segment of the correct response, but missed words that altered the meaning of the annotation.
+In the following example, the text in quotation is the expert annotation while the underlined sections are the model’s annotation:

 \begin{enumerate} \item Aim: ``solely \uline{for the purposes of providing the relevant services to Kaltura}'' \item Attribute: ``personal data, any communications or material of any kind that you e-mail, post, or transmit through the Site, \uline{such as questions, comments, suggestions, and other data}'' \end{enumerate}